 If you garden in the North, there are several trillium species native to your area; two in particular are stinking Benjamin and bent trillium.

-Propeller toad shade (T. stamineum, Z 5–8) is noted for its unique form.
+Propeller toad shade (T. stamineum, Zones 5–8) is noted for its unique form.
 Each narrow, chocolate-colored petal is more than an inch long and twists like a propeller above the slightly mottled leaves.
 The plant’s appearance is stocky, and its height is just over a foot.
-It pairs well with Jacobs’s ladder (Polemonium reptans, Z 3–8) and creeping phlox (Phlox stolonifera cvs., Z 4–8) in spring.
+It pairs well with Jacobs’s ladder (Polemonium reptans, Zones 3–8) and creeping phlox (Phlox stolonifera cvs., Zones 4–8) in spring.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.